mayurnagrale/obsidian-git-sync/Asp.Net/Asp.net Concepts.md

 Initialization :
-Application start ->Initializes MVC framework-> instance of the model view and controller will be created User Interaction -> Interaction can in the form of button clicking, entering input or any other form of interacting with UI Controller Handling: View the forward input or events to controller -> controller decide to take action based on current state of Model and input
+Application start ->Initializes MVC framework-> instance of the model view and controller will be created User Interaction -> Interaction can in the form of button clicking, entering input or any other form of interacting with UI Controller Handling: View then forward input or events to controller -> controller decide to take action based on current state of Model and input
 Model update: changes in model then get updated into view View Update: view gets the updated data from the model and present it
 Termination: when user exit the application.